Arcademiker/LaserChess3D/README.md

 ```bash
 sudo apt-get install libsoil-dev
 ```
-please use the following cmake options while running the cmake in the main folder:
+step 4 please use the following cmake options while running the cmake in the main folder:
 ```bash
 foo@bar:~/LaserChess3D$ cmake -DCMAKE_BUILD_TYPE=Debug -DASSIMP_BUILD_ASSIMP_TOOLS=OFF
 foo@bar:~/LaserChess3D$ cmake --build ./cmake-build-release --target LaserChess3D -- -j 3
 foo@bar:~/LaserChess3D$ cd /cmake-build-release
 foo@bar:~/LaserChess3D/cmake-build-release$ chmod +x LaserChess3D
 ```
-Run the game:
+step 5 Run the game:
 ```
 foo@bar:~/LaserChess3D/cmake-build-release$ ./LaserChess3D
 ```
+alternative step 5 command:

 you can also name the folder ./cmake-build-debug if this makes more sense for you.
 The release version currently has a framerate bug on some systems.